 X-Men, the 2000 film that launched the franchise, also managed to kick off our current golden age of superhero movies.
 It was followed by Sam Raimi’s Spider-Man in 2002 and director Bryan Singer returned for X2, the Best Comic Book Movie for about 5 years, in 2003.
-We are now deep into our new era, where there will be a comic book movie in theaters in perpetuity through at least the start of 2021 and we thought it might be a good time to take a look back at the film that started it all.
+We are now deep into our new era, where there will be a comic book movie in theaters in perpetuity for the foreseeable future and we thought it might be a good time to take a look back at the film that started it all.

 An introductory note about nomenclature: The main X-Men comics series went by two different names: X-Men until issue 141; then Uncanny X-Men until the series ended in 2011.
 However, there was also X-Men volume 2, which launched in 1991 and ran mostly uninterrupted and with the same name until 2001, when it briefly became New X-Men starting with issue 114, went back to being adjectiveless X-Men at issue #157 in 2004, and became X-Men Legacy in 2008’s issue #208.
 I will provide dates for any cited issues to make sure there is no confusion.

 – The opening credits start with a voiceover from Patrick Stewart’s Professor X about mutants being the next stage in human evolution.
 This has been the philosophical underpinning of the X-Men since almost their first appearance in 1963.
 The movie came out in July of 2000 and spawned changes to the comics to reflect the movie universe, including Grant Morrison’s critically acclaimed and fan beloved New X-Men, which started with the idea that non-mutant humans would be extinct within three generations.